dart-lang/language/working/0723-static-extensions/feature-specification.md

 to produce regular-bounded types, and so it seems reasonable to impose the same discipline on constructors added via extensions.*

-It is a compile-time error if an extension declares a generic constructor which is non-redirecting and generative. *These constructors are only supported inside the type introducing membered declaration of whose type they are creating instances.*
+It is a compile-time error if an extension declares a constructor which is generative. *These constructors are only supported inside the type introducing membered declaration of whose type they are creating instances.*

-It is a compile-time error to use a constructor declared in an extension as the super-initializer of another constructor.

-It is a compile-time error to use a constructor declared in an extension as a the target of a redirecting generative constructor.

-*A generative constructor declared in an extension must be redirecting, and hence must eventually bottom out on a non-redirecting generative contructor.
-However, unlike in the case of a normal redirecting constructor, the instance returned by a redirecting constructor added in an extension may be more precise than the static type given by the return type of the constructor.*

-It is a compile-time error if an extension declaration _D_ declares a generic constructor whose name is `C` (which includes declarations using `C.new`) or `C.name` for some identifier `name`, if _D_ does not have an on-declaration, or the name of the on-declaration is not `C`.
-Note that `C` may be an identifier, or an identifier which is prefixed by an import prefix.
+It is a compile-time error if an extension declaration _D_ declares a constructor if _D_ does not have an on-declaration as defined above.

 If an extension declaration is generic, the type parameters declared by the extension are in scope in any constructors declared in the